wmentzel/tutorials/migrate_ubuntu_bios_to_uefi.md

 1. Boot Ubuntu Live CD

-1. To make sure that you really bootet in EFI mode the following directory should exist: */sys/firmware/efi*.
+1. To make sure that you really booted in EFI mode the following directory should exist: */sys/firmware/efi*.
 If not don't continue.

 1. Create ESP (EFI system partition) using GParted
     - filesystem: fat32